 Staff had been recruited through an effective recruitment process that ensured they were safe to work with people.
 Appropriate checks had been completed prior to staff starting work which included checks through the Disclosure and Barring Service (DBS).
 These checks identify if prospective staff had a criminal record or were barred from working with children or vulnerable people.
-The home had obtained proof of identity, employment references and employment histories.
+The service had obtained employment references and employment histories.
 We saw evidence that staff had been interviewed following the submission of a completed application form.